mestachs/blog/posts/2022-11-21-postgres-command-line.md

 Think of [pgcli](https://www.pgcli.com/) as a psql on steroid, exploring the schema/data is 200% easier (Some stuff are still better in psql, ex dumping a lot of data).
 It's a python package easy to install (once you know a bit of python).

+## Autocompletion for the win

-## Friends don't let their friends write join conditions... tell them to use pgcli autocompletion ;)
+Friends don't let their friends write join conditions... tell them to use pgcli autocompletion ;)

 The autocomplete is just great, pgcli will proposed you join conditions based on foreign key constraints.